ciarrocki/LibreLaw/README.md

 ## Visit the website at: www.librelaw.com

 Welcome to LibreLaw.
 The goal of this project is to support research and analysis of legal materials using open-source natural language processing tools.
 The website is the front-end for a database containing over 200,000 legal documents.
 These documents are fully searchable, and search results can be filtered by various categories.
 The website also includes NLP tools for analyzing the materials, like:
- - Create custom graphs of citation relationships among opinions
+ - Create custom graphs of citation relationships among opinions: http://librelaw.com/Delaware/graphview/182939
  - Identify people and organizations in texts

 This repository contains some of the source-code that supports the www.librelaw.com website.
 Specifically, you can find the scripts that: